d-a-v-i-d-w-r-i-g-h-t/horiseon-refactor/README.md

 ![Top half of the Horiseon web page](assets/images/horiseon-screenshot-top.png)
 ![Bottom half of the Horiseon web page](assets/images/horiseon-screenshot-bottom.png)

-Navigation links are at the top right and jump the user to the designated content section using anchor tags.
+Navigation links are at the top right and jump the user to the designated content sections using anchor tags.
 As the web page isn't very long, this functionality is easier to demonstrate if the user's browser window height is reduced.

 Alternate text for web page images can be viewed by right-clicking on the desired image and selecting "Inspect".